metalichen/Lichen-fungi-do-not-depend-on-the-alga-for-ATP-production/metagenomics_analysis/README.md

 4. scripts/funannotate_annotation.sh contains a wrapper file we used to annotate the ascomycete MAGs using the funannotate pipeline

-5. Folder ../output_MAG_annotations contains the final genome annotations for the four ascomycete MAGs
+5. Folder output_MAG_annotations contains the final genome annotations for the four ascomycete MAGs